trannguyenhung011086/autotest_ava_testcafe/README.md

 *Notes* to use with CI, run `jest --ci --reporters=default --reporters=jest-junit`

 ## Reporter Allure
-Use Allure Reporter to generate HTML report
+Use Allure Reporter to generate HTML report with jest-allure (https://github.com/zaqqaz/jest-allure)
-- generate `npm run allure_generate`
+- Allure result XML will be generated after running test with jest
-- open report on browser `npm run allure_open`
+- run `allure serve` to see report on browser

 ## Run with Gitlab CI
 - Refer to .gitlab-ci.yml to config run flow